teddstax/astra-db-mcp-vectorize/README.md

 - `CreateRecord`: Create a new record in a collection
 - `UpdateRecord`: Update an existing record in a collection
 - `DeleteRecord`: Delete a record from a collection
+- `FindRecord`: Find records in a collection by field value
+- `BulkCreateRecords`: Create multiple records in a collection at once
+- `BulkUpdateRecords`: Update multiple records in a collection at once
+- `BulkDeleteRecords`: Delete multiple records from a collection at once
+- `OpenBrowser`: Open a web browser for authentication and setup
+- `HelpAddToClient`: Get assistance with adding Astra DB client to your MCP client